chrizzleybear/Tempera/README.md

 > integrity violations at the next start-up with *docker compose up*.

 > :information_source:
-> Here we use *docker compose run* instead of *up* because the BLE app requires user input and is thus interactive.
+> Here we use *docker compose run* because the BLE app requires user input and is thus interactive.
 > The BLE app depends on the back-end, which depends on the postgresql database.
 Therefore, each time
 > the ble-app is run, it automatically spins up all other containers beforehand.
 > Spin up means that docker builds the images defined for each component in the respective Dockerfiles across the